 There's not going to be real serious enforcement in it, and there's not going to be an attempt.

-Uh this is in the in the Hill newspaper.
+This is in the Hill newspaper.

-Uh they cite knowledgeable sources.
+They cite knowledgeable sources.

 He said it or he didn't.

-During a lunch sponsored by the Gerson Lerman Investment Consulting Firm at the Omni Hotel, Gephardt said the lack of competitive races and gerrymandered districts could help House Republicans retain a narrower majority in the next Congress.
+During a lunch sponsored by the Gerson Lehrman Investment Consulting Firm at the Omni Hotel, Gephardt said the lack of competitive races and gerrymandered districts could help House Republicans retain a narrower majority in the next Congress.

 When asked about his comments, Gephardt suggested people might have misconstrued what he said because they had expected him to predict a resounding victory.